 When the MMS User Agent or the Email Client forwards the MM message, the same steps as in the initial message transfer occur and hence, all the scenarios described in in clause 4.3.2 apply for a redirected MM message as well.

-The redirecting MMS User Agent can forward the MM message to an Email Address or to a phone number.
+- The redirecting MMS User Agent can forward the MM message to an Email Address or to a phone number.

-The redirecting Email Client can forward the MM message to an Email Address or to a phone number.
+- The redirecting Email Client can forward the MM message to an Email Address or to a phone number.

 All the three permutations as illustrated in clause 4.3.2.2.1 for MM message originations from a phone number (MSISDN, GPSI (MSISDN), E.164 number) are applicable when the redirection happens from a phone number (MSISDN, GPSI (MSISDN), E.164 number).